 - You can create an email list of customers who have left reviews on your Google My Business listing, so when new customers come to your website, they’ll be able to see what other people think about you before making a purchase.

 - Google My Business allows customers to leave reviews without having to create a Google account.

-As you can see, there are several ways to optimise your Google My Business listings for local search.
-You’ll want to make sure that all of these elements are optimised so that when customers search for businesses in their area, yours will be one of the first ones they see.
+As you can see, there are several ways to optimize your Google My Business listings for local search.
+You’ll want to make sure that all of these elements are optimized so that when customers search for businesses in their area, yours will be one of the first ones they see.
 It’s a great way to get your business in front of more customers, and it can help you generate more leads and sales.
-If you have any questions or want to learn more about local SEO, contact us today!
+If you have any questions or would like to learn more about local SEO, contact us today!